 2.00 RESOURCE IMPLICATIONS 2.01 Setting the Tax Base is part of an annual process of determining Council Tax charges for the next financial year as part of the Councils budget preparations.
-2.02 The Tax Base is also used by the Police & Crime Commissioner and Town/Community Council's to set their new Council Tax precepts and which will be included in the bills sent to every Council Tax payer in March 2022
+2.02 The Tax Base is also used by the Police & Crime Commissioner and Town/Community Council's to set their new Council Tax precepts, and which will be included in the 2023/24 bills sent to every Council Taxpayer.

-3.00 IMPACT ASSESSMENT AND RISK MANAGEMENT 3.01 The Council has a statutory duty to set a Council Tax Base and the proposed Tax Base is a complex calculation across 34 Town and Community areas requiring an accurate forecast for the next financial year of the number of chargeable properties after taking into account new builds, property exemptions and discount schemes, including those properties that are subject to the Council Tax Premium scheme.
-3.02 The key risks centre around financial prudence and accuracy of forecasts used to determine the Tax Base.
-3.03 The Tax Base is based on current property data and discount but includes an increased bad debt provision of 1.5% for non-collection, giving a forecasted eventual collection rate of 98.5%.

-3.04 The Council Tax Base at 65,194 sets a Base at an accurate level to ensure, as far as possible, that a deficit does not occur in the Collection Fund.
-3.05 Officers carefully track and monitor the Tax Base and Collection Fund performance on a monthly basis and the results feed into corporate budget monitoring and reporting processes.
+3.00 IMPACT ASSESSMENT AND RISK MANAGEMENT 3.01 The Council has a statutory duty to set a Council Tax Base and the proposed Tax Base is a complex calculation across 34 Town and Community areas requiring an accurate forecast for the next financial year of the number of chargeable properties after considering new builds, property exemptions and discount schemes, including those properties that are subject to the Council Tax Premium scheme.
+3.02 The Tax Base is based on current property data and discount but includes a bad debt provision of 1.2% for non-collection, giving a forecasted eventual collection rate of 98.8%.
+3.03 The Council Tax Base at 65,592 sets a Base at an accurate level to ensure, as far as possible, that a deficit does not occur in the Collection Fund.
+3.04 Officers carefully track and monitor the Tax Base and Collection Fund performance and the results feed into corporate monthly budget monitoring and reporting processes.